-Explore the best trails in Idaho with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails in Idaho with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 off road driving

 North loop A is around 4 miles and loop B is around 6.5 miles, you can do either or combine.
 It is groomed in winter for fat bikes, but you can also x/c ski or snowshoe.
 The north loops allow dogs, which is a great option to share outdoor fun.
 Leashes are REQUIRED.
 There can be a fair amount of users so be respectful.
 There are additional x/c-only groomed trails south of the highway but they do not permit dogs.

 I ski'd the B loop with my dog on the day after New Years in 15-degree weather and ran into 2 other skiers and 4 fat-bikers.